-Processed beef and pork products sold at retail must be registered with INVIMA; see previous section Product Registration.
-The steps importers must follow are explained above in the section Importer Registration, Import Registration and Import Licensing.
+Processed beef and pork products sold at retail must be registered with INVIMA (see "Product Registration" section).
+The steps importers must follow are explained above in the "Importer Registration and Import Licensing" section.
 Before importing meat products, the importer must complete an import request form through the VUCE website.
-Also, it is necessary to obtain a zoo sanitary certificate issued by ICA, an export establishment approval if part of the USDA Agricultural Marketing Service EV program and/or export establishment approved by FSIS.
+Also, it is necessary to obtain a zoo-sanitary certificate issued by ICA and an export establishment approval if part of the USDA Agricultural Marketing Service Export Verification program and/or export establishment approved by FSIS.
 The U.S. export establishment will need to be registered with INVIMA.
-List of EV approved establishments can be obtained from: Colombia | Food Safety and Inspection Service (usda.gov)
+More information on registering approved establishments for the export of meat products can be found on the FSIS Exporter Library page for Colombia.

 If the meat is sold in retail packages, it must be labeled individually and include nutritional information (see previous section).
 Labels must be in Spanish and contain the product name, name and address of importer, name and address of producer, net contents in metric units, list of ingredients (if any), INVIMA registration number, recommended method of storage, and product expiration date.
+In the case of food for industrial purposes, food of a single ingredient with no additional additives, or food without or with minimal processing, no obligation for nutrition or front-of pack labeling applies (see GAIN Report CO2022-0026).